restful-api-description-language/RADL/specification/spec.md

     urn:radl:service

-For convenience, this data format may be referred to as "RADL 1.0".
-This specification uses "RADL" internally.
+When this specification uses "RADL", it refers to an XML document in the above namespace.

 ## Notational Conventions ##